-Vitamin C foods:
+Vitamin C Foods:

 Avoid eating peppers, green leafy veggies, guava, broccoli and other vitamin C foods in excess.

-Foods high in potassium:
+Foods High in Potassium:

 Kidney patients are advised to limit foods that are high in potassium.
-Tomato, potato, spinach, banana, orange and dried fruits should be limited.
+Tomato, potato, spinach, banana, orange, and dried fruits should be limited.

-Avoid high phosphorous foods such as chocolate, nuts, carbonated drinks and milk products.
+Avoid high phosphorous foods such as chocolate, nuts, carbonated drinks, and milk products.

-Caffeine and alchohol:
+Caffeine and alcohol:

 You need to limit caffeine and alcohol.

-Diagnosis of kidney stones:
+Diagnosis of Kidney Stones: